Robin-Valan7478/Internship/Daily Reports/day_six_report_final.md

         - ## ""BICONDITIONAL STATEMENT:""
-                - Biconditional statements is a logical statement that will be true in both directions In simple, a biconditional statement is only true    when both parts have the same truth value (it will be either both true or both false).
-For example, if and only if you get an A in Maths, I will buy you an Iphone.
+                Biconditional statements are logical statements that are true in both directions.
+In simple terms, a biconditional statement is only true when both parts have the same truth value (it will be either both true or both false).
+For example, if and only if you get an A in Maths, I will buy you an iPhone.
                 - Biconditional Statements are represented as <->.